 Tiffany Chan is currently a M.A. student at Yale Jackson Institute for Global Affairs.
 She is interested in energy and infrastructure in Central Asia and their geopolitical implications.
 Prior to joining the Jackson Institute, she worked at Harvard-China Project on Energy, Economy and Environment, an interdisciplinary center that researches China’s climate change issues and provides science-based policy advice to Chinese practitioners.

-Tiffany has native fluency in Mandarin and Cantonese, and is proficient in Russian.
+Tiffany has native fluency in Mandarin and is proficient in Russian.
 She graduated summa cum laude from the University of Rochester, majoring in political science and Russian studies.
 As an undergraduate, she studied abroad in Cambodia, interned in the office of Lithuanian Member of European Parliament Justas Paleckis in Brussels, and co-founded a student group that helps resettled refugees establish new lives in Rochester.